-Awards under the 2016 Stock Option Plan, the 2015 Time-Based RSU Plan and the 2015 Performance-Based RSU Plan and warrant grants are within the discretion of the board of directors.
+Awards under the 2016 Stock Option Plan, the 2015 Time-Based RSU Plan and the 2015 Performance-Based RSU Plan are within the discretion of the Board of Directors.
 As a result, the benefits or amounts that will be awarded or allocated under our equity compensation plans are not determinable at this time.
-The discretion of the board of directors to make grants under our equity compensation plans is subject to the overall limit on the number of shares to be delivered under the New Equity Pool being approved pursuant to Resolution 19.
-For a summary of the aggregate awards made under the Company's equity compensation plans in fiscal year 2019 (as well the two prior fiscal years), see the Annual Share Usage table on page 85.
-For information on the equity granted to our named executive officers in fiscal year 2019, see Grants of Plan-Based Awards Table under "Executive Compensation - Compensation Tables."
-For information on the equity granted to our independent directors in fiscal year 2019, see "Director Compensation."
+The discretion of the Board of Directors to make grants under our equity compensation plans is subject to the overall limit on the number of shares to be delivered under the New Equity Pool being approved pursuant to Resolution 13.
+For a summary of the aggregate awards made under the Company's equity compensation plans in fiscal year 2020 (as well the two prior fiscal years), see the Annual Share Usage table on page 83.
+For information on the equity granted to our named executive officers in fiscal year 2020, see Grants of Plan-Based Awards Table under "Compensation Tables."